 \subsubsection{Combining the computations}

 Now, to fix ideas, let us start with the \textbf{DRBRD} case.
-From our previous computations, using first \eqref{eq:Pt1} and then \eqref{eq:Pt3} (keeping track only of the terms of order $0$ or $1$ in $t$, the higher order ones being bounded and gathered in the term $t^2 C$),
+In the following, for convenience, we write $f(\theta)=f\circ \theta$ for functions $f$.
+From our previous computations, using first \eqref{eq:Pt1} and then \eqref{eq:Pt3} and \eqref{eq:Pt3_bis} (keeping track only of the terms of order $0$ or $1$ in $t$, the higher order ones being bounded and gathered in the term $t^2 C$),